 A great tip for keeping tidy is to have everything off the floor.
 Shelves are obviously ideal for this – hang your shelves next to the bed for easy access, or a bedside table alternative.
 Another great thing about shelves is that they can be a feature in themselves, so not just for storing but displaying too.

-17. Make the most of your bed with drawers
+21. Make the most of every inch with under-the-bed drawers

 Some beds come with in-built drawers, but even if you don't want to buy a new bed, you can find drawers that roll away under your existing bed.
 This really is the perfect way to maximise that space under the bed and a great place to store spare towels, bed linen or shoes.
 Some drawers come with dust covers or lids, others are just a good place to slide away all of those vacuum packed textiles.